niplav/site/resolving.md

 ![](./img/resolving/dutch.jpg)

-However, this model has come under criticism as being non-descriptive of human preferences, which can be experimentally shown to violate one or more of the von Neumann-Morgenstern axioms [@allais1953comportement] [@el2013structural].
-Furthermore, the AI systems humanity has constructed so far usually have no in-built utility functions and appear inconsistent, as they are often programs selected by gradient descent to perform well on a loss or reward function, and it is doubtful that they have internal goal representations that correspond to the their loss or reward function [@hubinger2019risks].
+However, this model has come under criticism as being non-descriptive of human preferences, which can be experimentally shown to violate one or more of the von Neumann-Morgenstern axioms [@allais1953comportement] [El Gamal 2013](./doc/psychology/on_the_structural_consistency_of_preferences_el_gamal_2013.pdf).
+Furthermore, the AI systems humanity has constructed so far usually have no in-built utility functions and appear inconsistent, as they are often programs selected by gradient descent to perform well on a loss or reward function, and it is doubtful that they have internal goal representations that correspond to the their loss or reward function [Hubinger 2019](./doc/cs/ai/alignment/risks_from_learned_optimization_hubinger_2019.pdf).

 This tension between the normative theory of rational agency and the observations we can make about intelligent systems in the real world